degreepath/auditor/tests/snapshots/2015-16/major/philosophy-contract.md

 - PHIL 375

+# Electives
+For this requirement, you must take at least two courses within the PHIL department.

 # Contract
 > Note: Three level II or III courses in another department chosen to complement
 > the work in philosophy.